dpaskal/Order-verification-GUI/README.md

 # Details

-The macro prints the DEPT:REFERENCE pending list to the screen while recording it to a text file.
+The macro prints the DEPT:REFERENCE (2 day delay) pending list to the screen while recording it to a text file.
+This takes 1-2 minutes.

 The text file is created in "My Documents" with the name "REFERENCE PENDING LIST [month]-[day].txt".
 Where month and day are the digits of the month and day.
 No leading zeros.
 For example the pending list for July 26th would be "REFERENCE PENDING LIST 7-26.txt"